 They are not particularly prone to overfriendliness, especially to new faces.
-The personality of Blue Laced Red Wyandotte usually differs from one bird to another.
+Blue Laced Red Wyandotte’s personality usually differs from bird to bird.

 Some are calm throughout, while others are relatively sociable.
 However, these adorable birds tend to have lofty personalities than be pushovers.

 They will do well under confinement.
-They are also good foragers that will enjoy free-ranging if given an opportunity.
+These roosters are also good foragers who enjoy free-ranging if given an opportunity.

-Overall, they come from a long line of traditionally tolerant birds that trend towards serious individualism instead of social behaviors.
+They come from a long line of traditionally tolerant birds that tend towards serious individualism instead of social behaviors.